ISLA-UH/redpandas/docs/redpandas/installation.md

 ```shell script
 pip show redvox-pandas
 ```
-It should return the name of the module, version, summary, home-page, author, author email, license, location of the installed module and requires.
+The terminal should return the name of the module, version, summary, home-page, author, author email, license, location of the installed module and requires.
 An example is shown below:

 ```shell script